Rosalinda González Valencia

-Rosalinda González Valencia (/es/; born 1963) is a Mexican businesswoman and suspected money launderer of the Jalisco New Generation Cartel (CJNG), a criminal group based in Jalisco.
-She also been known by her alias "La Jefa" (The Boss).
-She was married to Nemesio Oseguera Cervantes ("El Mencho"), Mexico's most-wanted man and the CJNG leader until 2018.
+Rosalinda González Valencia (/es/; born 1963) is a Mexican businesswoman and convicted money launderer of the Jalisco New Generation Cartel (CJNG), a criminal group based in Jalisco.
+She has also been known by her alias "La Jefa" (The Boss).
+She was married to El Mencho, once one of Mexico's most-wanted criminals.

 Born in rural Michoacán, Rosalinda grew up in a family of 18 siblings and was the eldest of her sisters.
 Her family originally grew avocados, but eventually turned to cultivating marijuana and opium poppy.
 In the 1970s, her family formed the Milenio Cartel, the predecessor group of the CJNG, and began trafficking narcotics from Mexico to the United States.

 According to Mexico's Secretariat of the Interior, González oversaw the CJNG's financial and legal resources, including over 70 businesses affiliated with the criminal group.
 Some of them were sanctioned under the Foreign Narcotics Kingpin Designation Act.
 González's defense claims she is not guilty and was a victim of defamation due to her relationship with El Mencho.
 On 26 May 2018, González was arrested by the Mexican Navy in Zapopan, Jalisco, for her alleged involvement in money laundering.
-After three months of hearings and legal battles, a judge granted her release from prison after she paid a MXN$1.5 million bail.
-González's trial is ongoing and held behind closed doors.
+After three months of hearings and legal battles, a judge granted her release from prison after she paid an MXN$1.5 million bail.
+González's trial was held behind closed doors.
 On 15 November 2021, González was recaptured.
-In December 2023, she would be sentenced to five years in prison for failing to disclose transactions related to a car wash she ran.
-She would receive an early prison release in February 2025.
+In December 2023, she was sentenced to five years in prison for failing to disclose transactions related to a car wash she ran.
+She was given an early release from prison, in February 2025.
+At the time of El Mencho's death in February 2026, it was reported that his influence in the CJNG initially came through his marriage to Valencia.
+It was later reported that Juan Carlos Valencia González, who is Rosalinda's son from a previous relationship, became the new head of the CJNG following El Mencho's death.